Tim Brauhn is an online communications professional, writer, cook, and gardener.

 Tim received his MA in International Studies at the Josef Korbel School of International Studies at the University of Denver with a concentration in Religion and Politics in the Middle East and Central Asia.
 He also has a BA in English Language and Literature from Aurora University in Illinois, where he focused on feminist literary criticism and sociolinguistics.
 Before moving to Denver, he was actively involved in interfaith peacebuilding in the Chicago area, working as a resident fellow at Aurora University’s Wackerlin Center for Faith and Action and collaborating with the Niagara Foundation, Interfaith Youth Core, and Hesed House.

 He’s very interested in interfaith cooperation, the semantic web, and the future of the social sector.
 When he’s not reading, he enjoys cycling, writing, cooking, languages, beer, wine, kombucha, and tea.
 In the picture at the top of this page, Tim has just finished climbing an extinct 9100′ volcano in Kenya.
-He subsequently skied down that volcano.
+He subsequently dust-skied down that volcano.